Michigan Business Succession Planning Attorney

 Succession planning can take various forms.
 An outright sale involves selling the business to an external party.
 A buy-sell agreement allows for business interests to be transferred under specific conditions.
 GRATs and SCINs provide financial mechanisms to manage the transfer.
 Family Limited Partnerships (FLPs) offer another avenue for succession, often used to consolidate family ownership.

-Several legal considerations must be addressed in business succession planning:
+Several legal considerations must be addressed in business succession planning.
+These include:

 - Estate planning: Estate planning defines how business ownership will transfer.
 Wills, trusts, and buy-sell agreements are common tools.
 A will dictates the division of assets.
 Trusts protect and transfer business interests to beneficiaries.
 Buy-sell agreements outline terms for ownership transfer upon triggering events.